 CDL Requirements in Washington State

-- Trailers that with a manufacture’s weight rating of 10,001 pounds or more.
+- Trailers with a manufacturer’s weight rating of 10,001 pounds or more.

 - Single vehicles with a manufacturer’s weight rating of 26,001 pounds or more